uncharted-causemos/quickstart/README.md

 - Python version 3+

 ### Prerequisite
-We need to configure Prefect backend and tenant
+We need to configure Prefect backend and tenant, this should be on the machine where you want to run the prefect infrastructure.

 1. Clone repo and install Prefect backend/tenant